 The primary objective of any crop improvement programme is to increase crop yield.
 The gene action in the character seed yield is complex.
 Many factors that influence yield must be considered and evaluated in terms of their contribution to yield.
-A successful breeding programme for yield improvement through phenotypic selection is primarily determined by the nature and magnitude of variation in available material, as well as the role of the environment in the expression of plant characters, i.e. phenotype.
+A successful breeding programme for yield improvement through phenotypic selection is primarily determined by the nature and magnitude of variation available the genetic material, as well as the role of the environment in the expression of plant characters, i.e. phenotype.
 This requires the partitioning of the overall variability into its heritable and non-heritable components with the help of suitable genetic parameters such as genetic coefficient of variation, heritability and genetic advance.

-Correlation provide information about the relative contribution of various component traits towards economic yield.
+Correlation provides information about the relative contribution of various component traits towards economic yield.
 Genotypic correlations provide a measure of genetic association between characters and are generally used in selecting for one character as means for improving another.
 Correlation among traits may result from pleiotropy, linkage or physiological associations among characters.
 Correlation measures the mutual relationship among various plant characters and helps in determining the yield components on which indirect selection can be based for improvement in yield.

 MATERIAL AND METHODS

-The current study was carried with aim to assess the genetic variability, heritability and genetic advance in sesame during Kharif 2020-21, the research was conducted at the Sagdividi Farm, Department of Seed Science and Technology, College of Agriculture, Junagadh Agricultural University, Junagadh.
+The current study was carried out at the Sagdividi Farm, Department of Seed Science and Technology, College of Agriculture, Junagadh Agricultural University, Junagadh during Kharif 2020-21.

 The experimental material consisted of 40 diverse genotypes of sesame [Sesamum indicum L.].
 Each genotype was sown in a single row plot of 3.0 m length with a spacing of 45 cm × 15 cm.
-Character studied are recorded based on Five competitive plants per genotype in each replication were randomly selected to record observations for different characters (except days to 50% flowering and days to maturity) and their averages were used in the statistical analysis.
+Five competitive plants per genotype in each replication were randomly selected to record observations for different characters (except days to 50% flowering and days to maturity) and their averages were used in the statistical analysis.
 Days to 50% flowering and days to maturity was measured on plot basis.
-The observation recorded for 14 characters viz., days to 50% flowering, days to maturity, plant height, number of branches per plant, number of capsules per plant, height to first capsule, length of capsule, width of capsule, number of internodes per plant, seed yield per plant, 1000 seed weight, number of capsules per leaf axil, number of seeds per capsule and oil content.
+The observation recorded on 14 characters viz., days to 50% flowering, days to maturity, plant height, number of branches per plant, number of capsules per plant, height to first capsule, length of capsule, width of capsule, number of internodes per plant, seed yield per plant, 1000 seed weight, number of capsules per leaf axil, number of seeds per capsule and oil content.
 Oil content in seed sample of each genotype was estimated by using Nuclear Infrared Reflectance (NRI).
 The analysis of variance for randomized block design (RBD) was done for each character as per Panse and Sukhatme (1985).
 The genotypic (GCV) and phenotypic (PCV) coefficients of variation were estimated according to the formula suggested by Burton and De Vane (1953).
 Heritability (h2) in broad sense and genetic advance as % of the mean (GA %) were calculated as per the formula suggested by Allard (1960).

 The phenotypic and genotypic correlation coefficients of all the pairs of characters were worked out as per Al-Jibouri et al. (1958).